reis-alex/mpc/README.md

 * The stage cost function is provided through _opt.costs.stage.function_, which takes a function handle as arguments.
 This handle takes arguments @(x,u,varargin).
 * If any other parameters (supposedly decision variables for the optimization problem) are considered in the stage cost function, it should be listed in the field _opt.costs.stage.parameters_.

-Example: consider the classical linear-quadratic cost for tracking a user-input reference $p$ with a repulsion term regarding $\sigma$:
+Example: consider the classical linear-quadratic cost for tracking a user-input reference $p$ with a (constant) repulsion term regarding $\sigma$:

 $$
 \begin{equation*}